-This is one of the most easily available material.
-Green grass or dry grass used for grass clipping.
-After decompose grass provides nitrogen to the soil.
-In rainy season green grass development of its root system, so my suggestion uses dry grass for mulching.
+This is one of the most easily available material: green grass or dry grass used for grass clipping.
+After decompose, grass provides nitrogen to the soil.
+In the rainy season, green grass development of its root system, so my suggestion uses dry grass for mulching.

 Limitation of Organic Mulching

-- organic mulch sometimes makes an adverse effect in the poorly drained soil it makes the soil too moist hence oxygen level near the root zone decreases.
+- organic mulch sometimes adversely affects poorly drained soil; it makes the soil too moist; hence, the oxygen level near the root zone decreases.

 - Many organic types of mulches provide shelter for insect snails and mice.

-- Grass and straw mulch contain seed so they may become weeds.
+- Grass and straw mulch contain seeds so that they may become weeds.

-In the Inorganic mulching material like plastic films, geotextiles, Gravel, and pebbles can be used as inorganic mulch.
+In Inorganic mulching, materials like plastic films, geotextiles, Gravel, and pebbles can be used as inorganic mulch.

 Inorganic mulches are extensively used in commercial agriculture.
 Plastic mulch is the most common material used among all inorganic mulches.
 It does not decompose easily.

-Plastic mulch made up of polyethylene material the approach use plastic in agriculture is called plasticulture.
+Plastic mulch is made up of polyethylene material; using plastic in agriculture is called plasticulture.

-In plastic mulching, there are various type plastic mulching available they use according to crop and need.
+In plastic mulching, various types of plastic mulching are available according to crop and need.

 Clear plastic mulch

-This type of mulch allows soil warm.
-This mulch mostly used in the cooler area, if you to take the crop little early then use this clear mulch this mulch useful for strawberry cultivation in the winter season.
+This type of mulch allows the soil to warm.
+This mulch is mostly used in the cooler area; if you take the crop a little early, then use this clear mulch this mulch useful for strawberry cultivation in the winter season.

 Image source –www.indiamart.com

-As the name suggests in black mulch both side of this is black in colour.
-This mulch doesn’t transfer any kind of light.
+As the name suggests in black mulch, both side of this is black in colour.
+This mulch doesn’t transfer any light.
 It helps in conserving moisture, controlling the weed.

 Yellow- Brown Mulch

-In this type brown side is touching the soil and yellow is facing upward.
+In this type, the brown side is touching the soil, and the yellow is facing upward.
 It is used in the area where you have a lot of infestation of whitefly.
 Yellow colour attracts whitefly so when whitefly come into contact with mulch due to sun heat they killed.

 silver- black Mulch

-Silver- black very popular most popular in the farmer.
+Silver- black, very popular, most popular in the farmer.
 This mulch suitable for almost every crop.
-This mulch reflects 27% off the light back to the fruits and plant; it helps in the better colour development.
-It is observed that in Pomegranate and strawberry fruits are more premontane in colour.
+This mulch reflects 27% of the light to the fruits and plant; it improves color development.
+It is observed that Pomegranate and strawberry fruits are more premontane in colour.

 White – black Mulch

-This is my favourite is mulch because after serval experiment we found that white mulch is showing more healthy plant as compared to black and silver mulch.
+This is my favourite is mulch because, after serval experiment, we found that white mulch shows a more healthy plant than black and silver mulch.

 How to select good mulching

-For vegetable crop, film thickness ranges from 15 microns to 30 Micron while for orchids crop film thickness ranges for 100 microns to 150 microns
+For vegetable crops, film thickness ranges from 15 microns to 30 microns, while for orchids crops, film thickness ranges from 100 microns to 150 microns.

-Depend Upon crop type select a proper thickness.
-For vegetable crop choose 30 microns if you are using over one year.
-In a case for small duration crop use 25 microns.
+Depend Upon crop type, select a proper thickness.
+For vegetables, the crop chooses 30 microns if you are using over one year; in the case for a small duration, the crop uses 25 microns.

-For Orchard crop where longer durability is needed if the soil contains so much stone then select 150-micron film otherwise select 100-micron film.
+For an Orchard crop where longer durability is needed, if the soil contains so much stone, select 150-micron film; otherwise, select 100-micron film.

 Test mulching film

-Take a small piece plastic mulching paper check it against the sunlight if it is transferring the light don’t ever use.
+Take a small plastic mulching paper to check it against the sunlight; if it is transferring the light, don’t ever use it.

-A good mulching paper possesses long durability, airproof and Thermal proof ( they don’t pass any light or very less amount light ) characteristic.
-In India, only few mulching manufacture companies are following this parameter So buy mulching film from the renowned source.
+A good mulching paper possesses long durability, airproof and Thermal proof ( they don’t pass any light or very less light ) characteristic.
+In India, only a few mulching manufacturing companies follow this parameter, So buy the mulching film from the renowned source.

 list of crop showing high yield after using plastic mulch